divy9881/JLT_India_Challenge/README.md

 ## Tasks
-- [ ] Extract entities from templates
+- [ ] Extract entities from templates.
 - [ ] Populate the entities with its corresponding values from .csv, Excel or SQL database.
 - [ ] Format the output file according to template file given.
 - [ ] Incorporate batch processing feature in the appication.
 - [ ] Develop front-end desktop application for scripts.
 - [ ] Implement server for template file access.
-- [ ] Prepare SRS file for application
+- [ ] Prepare SRS document for application.